hjkgrp/starter-hugo-research-group/content/authors/nandy/_index.md

 user_groups:
 - Alumni
 ---
 Aditya joined the Kulik group in November 2017 as a PhD student in Chemistry.
 He received his B.S. in Chemical Engineering from U.C.
 Berkeley in Spring 2017.
 At Cal, Aditya worked with Prof. Jeffrey A. Reimer, using solid-state NMR and other methods to study diffusion and adsorption of small molecules inside of MOF materials.
-Aditya holds an NSF Graduate Research Fellowship.
+While at MIT, Aditya held a NSF Graduate Research Fellowship.
+He is now a Schmidt AI + Science Fellow at UChicago and will start as an Assistant Professor at UCLA in 2025.